Kathmandu among the pigeons

 We luckily managed to evade capture (and rabies) thanks to our running shoes and the fact that Third World hounds don’t have much stamina

-The flight was only 90 minutes as we flew across Utter Pradesh and the National Parks of south Nepal.
+The flight onto Kathmandu was only 90 minutes as we flew across Utter Pradesh and the National Parks of south Nepal.
 Our descent into Kathmandu provided us with our first glimpses of the Himalayan Mountains and as we set foot on the tarmac we took our first breaths of Nepalese air.
+At 1,300m above sea level it’s 10x higher than Ireland up here.

 Tribhuvan International Airport has a tabletop runway – meaning it is on a plateau or hill and makes it quite tricky to land there.
 Similar to Wellington or Sedona Airport in the United States.
 It is the main airport in the country and is the gateway for people wishing to climb Mount Everest.
-Aviation is only a recent development for Nepal – It only hosted its maiden flight in 1949 and up until 1977 it’s air traffic control was managed by Indian technicians.
+Aviation is only a recent development for Nepal – It only hosted its maiden flight in 1949 when the Inidan Ambassador landed in a Beechcraft Bonanza.
+Up until 1977 it’s air traffic control was managed by Indian technicians.

 Nepal is a pretty unique country – it has 8 of the Top 10 Mountains in the world ; was the birth place of Buddha himself ; was never colonised – it instead acted as a buffer between British India and Imperial China and it’s flag is the only non-rectangle flag in the world.